MemFusion/memfusion_prototype/README.md

 ##Limitations
 - Runs only on Windows for now.
 Porting to Linux is my #1 priority.<br>
-- Although the BackEnd is fully multithreaded...
-The FrontEnd is single serializes requests.
-For now.<br>
+- Although the BackEnd is fully multithreaded.
+The FrontEnd, for now, is single threaded: it serializes each request.<br>
 - There is no decent logging.<br>
 - No configuration.
 You are stuck with port 27017 for example.
 And with default Collection parameters.
 (Program.fs)<br>
 - The query parser is not complete.
 Not all MongoDB operators are not supported yet.<br>